 Anyone can flip through a veggie-based cookbook and find something to love.
 Do you like classic dishes like pizza and chili?
 There are vegetarian versions you might enjoy.
 There are also some innovative new vegetarian dishes that could end up becoming your favorites.

 With the right vegetarian cookbook, a beginner cook or new vegetarian can find the tools to help them discover an array of foods.
 Veteran chefs can also find inspiration inside the variety of vegetarian cookbooks on offer.
 Whatever your skill level or dietary choices, a vegetarian cookbook makes a great companion for your kitchen.
-In this buying guide, we give you the recipe for shopping success and a taste of our favorites.
+In this buying guide, we give you the recipe for shopping success.

 Vegetarianism is typically used to refer to someone who is lacto-ovo-vegetarian — meaning they eat eggs and dairy.
 Vegetarians consume a plant-based diet and do not eat any animal flesh: beef, chicken, fish, etc.